ajaygunalan/ajaygunalan.github.io/_includes/projects/past/stoch/src/stoch.md

 3. Control of the learned policies

-   Instead of learning the entire policy from scratch which will reult in lack of  controllability, they decompose the problem into two parts:
+   Instead of learning the entire policy from scratch which will result in a lack of  controllability, they decompose the problem into two parts:

     1.  $\bar{a}(t)$ An open loop component that allows a user to provide reference trajectories
     2.  $\pi(o)$ feedback component that adjusts the leg poses on top of the reference based on the observations.